Miola585/Miola585.github.io/pages/about-my-project.md

 outcome: |
   By the end of the program, the project will result develop a functional Non-Contact AI-Based drowsiness detection system.
+This project aims to develop an effective alert system that will utilize image and video analysis, machine and deep learning models, and real time monitoring to detect drowsiness in drivers.
+By implementing this system, this project will ensure driver safety and reduce the risk of drowsiness related accidents.

 final_report_url: https://dl.icdst.org/pdfs/files/22e390b2eb0c8e951f3a742fda5b2d1d.pdf